pmonks/lice-comb/README.md

 [![License](https://img.shields.io/github/license/pmonks/lice-comb.svg)](https://github.com/pmonks/lice-comb/blob/release/LICENSE)
 ![Maintained](https://badges.ws/badge/?label=maintained&value=yes,+at+author's+discretion)

-A Clojure library for software *lice*nse detection.
-It does this by *comb*ing through tools.deps and Leiningen dependencies (i.e. artifacts hosted on Maven repositories), directory structures, and JAR & ZIP files, attempting to detect what license(s) they reference and/or contain, and then normalising them into [SPDX license expressions](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/).
+A Clojure library for software *lice*nse detection in the Clojure (Maven) package management ecosystem.
+It does this by *comb*ing through tools.deps and Leiningen dependencies (i.e. artifacts hosted on Maven repositories), directory structures, and JAR & ZIP files, attempting to detect what license(s) they reference and/or contain, and then normalising them into [SPDX license expressions](https://spdx.github.io/spdx-spec/v3.0.1/annexes/spdx-license-expressions/).

 This library leverages, and is inspired by, the *excellent* [SPDX project](https://spdx.dev/).
 It's a great shame that it doesn't have greater traction in the Java & Clojure (and wider open source) communities.
 If you're new to SPDX and would prefer to read a primer rather than dry specification documents, [David A. Wheeler's SPDX Tutorial](https://github.com/david-a-wheeler/spdx-tutorial#spdx-tutorial) is a good (albeit increasingly outdated) intro.